 What Do the Courts Look at to Decide a Parental Relocation Case?

 A judge will carefully review the facts of your parental relocation case before deciding to grant or reject the request.
+While many different factors can affect a judge’s decision in a move-away case, the main focus is the “detriment and best interest of the child.”
 A judge will take an in-depth look into the child’s life to determine how a move would affect his or her wellbeing, looking at factors such as:

 - Whether or not the move is necessary